erennakdag/polling-app/README.md

-# voting-app
+# polling-app

-An online voting website
+An online polling website

-bruh